loft-demos/vcluster-platform-demo-app-template/README.md

 The intended default pattern for `vind` is:

-- embedded or local-contained Forgejo for Git hosting
+- Forgejo for Git hosting and the local-contained path
 - Argo CD pull request generators switched to `gitea`
 - OrbStack local domains such as `vcp.local`, `argocd.vcp.local`, and `forgejo.vcp.local`
 - no required public domain